Lab 2: Structure contour mapping (20 pts.):

 Computer contouring and visualization of the surfaces created is a marvelous tool.
 However, don't let it be a black box, magical sort of endeavor.
 You should understand at some level how the computer is generating that surface.
 There are different ways and the results can be quite different.
 For those of you who took geodata you can review, or for those of you who want to learn more about how the computer contours data, you can read material at the relevant geodata lecture notes.

-Exercise 3: Below is x,y, z data in feet for the area you hand contoured above.
+Option 1: Below is x,y, z data in feet for the option 1 area you hand contoured above.

 a) Enter the data into a software package that will contour the data and produce a contour map.
 If you are using Surface 3 on a Mac, then save this as comma delimited text.
 Surfer can open it up as an Excel sheet.